petershin/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/mulesoft/designing-mule-flows.md

 | Path Params    | Object | Map with path parameter values                                      | Yes (if required by endpoint) |
 | Query Params   | Object | Map with query parameter values                                     | No                            |

-Use [Liferay's SwaggerHub](https://app.swaggerhub.com/organizations/liferayinc) as a reference for the different operations supported by the Liferay MuleSoft connector.
-You can also use the OpenAPI document from the endpoint you defined in the connector configuration, but you lose the intuitive UI offered by SwaggerHub.
+Use Liferay's API Explorer at `http://[host]:[port]/o/api` as a reference for the different operations supported by the Liferay MuleSoft connector.
+You can also use the OpenAPI document from the endpoint you defined in the connector configuration, but you lose the intuitive UI offered by the API Explorer.

 ![Use the products endpoint in flows that import products from Salesforce to Liferay.](./designing-mule-flows/images/02.png)